 Cordoba city -Cordoba capital- has a long history and is one of the few in Argentina where its so visible in the street, which are not square blocks but a random mix of streets going in every direction similar to Europe.
 The city has a nice colonial style with plenty of very old churches.

-Don’t forget to try the local specialties: the cabrito (young goat) and the Fernet con Cola, the most popular cocktail here and probably in the whole country.
+Don’t forget to try the cabrito (young goat), the goat cheese and the Fernet con Cola, the most popular cocktail here and probably in the whole country.
 Make sure it’s Fernet Branca and Coca Cola.
+You will find any of this in the city and the rest of the province.

 Things to do in Cordoba City